clulab/processors/docs/metal-srl.md

 .
 O       .
 O       O       O       O
 ...
 ```
-where column 3 contains POS tags, column 4 contains NER labels produced by our `Metal` NER model, and the remaining columns contain argument labels for each predicate.
+where column 3 contains POS tags, column 4 contains NER labels produced by our `Metal` NER model, and the remaining columns contain the argument labels for each predicate.
+For example, because the above sentence has three predicates, there are three additional columns for argument labels, where column 5 contains the arguments for "record", column 6 contains the arguments for "date", and column 7 contains the arguments for "set".

 The [configuration file](https://github.com/clulab/processors/blob/master/main/src/main/resources/org/clulab/mtl-en-srla.conf) to train the identification of SRL arguments is the following: